Valley Railroad 3025: KKRR excursion service

-In early 1990, SY-1658M arrived at the K&K, and on May 19, it hauled its inaugural train for the railroad.
+In early 1990, SY-1658M arrived at the KKRR, and on May 19, it hauled its inaugural train for the railroad.
 No. 1658 would travel at 15 mph through the Allegheny National Forest, between Marienville and Mount Jewett, and at Mount Jewett, it would operate over the Kinzua Bridge for sightseers and photographers.
 Operating the SY in excursion service was quickly deemed a success, as Cornell became impressed with its improved performance and efficiency.
-No. 1658 subsequently became the K&K's only operable steam locomotive, while No. 38 was out of service for repairs.
-Sometime during its career on the K&K, No. 1658's road number was shortened to 58.
+No. 1658 subsequently became the KKRR's only operable steam locomotive, while No. 38 was out of service for repairs.
+Sometime during its service on the KKRR, No. 1658's road number was shortened to 58.

 On June 27, 2002, the Pennsylvania Department of Conservation and Natural Resources (DCNR) banned all trains from crossing the Kinzua Bridge after it was determined that the deteriorating bridge was at risk of collapse from heavy winds.
-The K&K's excursions were consequently shortened to stop right before the bridge, and diesels had to begin hauling the trains instead of No. 58, since the wye used to turn the locomotive was on the other side.
-The loss of the scenic trip over the bridge and the absence of a steam locomotive slowly began to affect the K&K's excursion ridership.
+The KKRR's excursions were consequently shortened to stop right before the bridge, and diesels had to begin hauling the trains instead of No. 58, since the wye used to turn the locomotive was on the other side.
+The loss of the scenic trip over the bridge and the absence of a steam locomotive slowly began to affect the KKRR's excursion ridership.